KnutKnutson/csv_pivot/README.md

 # CsvPivot

-TODO: Write a better gem description (and actually turn into a gem)

 The CsvPivot gem takes a table in the form of an array of arrays, or a file path to a csv file.
 It then creates a pivot table on the data from a specified column(s) and row(s) to pivot on.
 It returns an array of arrays, or can be given an output path to create a pivoted csv file.